SolaceDev/solace-kubernetes-quickstart/README.md

 ssh -p 62222 admin@localhost
 ```

-This can also be mapped to individual message brokers in the cluster via port-forward:
+This can also be mapped to individual message brokers in the deployment via port-forward:

 ```
 kubectl port-forward XXX-XXX-solace-0 8081:8080 &